 For the dissertation, you will explore a topic of your choice under the supervision of a designated member of staff.
-The subject matter must be relevant to the your honours subject.

 During the autumn and spring semester you will have identified a topic and decided on an appropriate strategy of enquiry and analysis and written a dissertation proposal.
 You will then complete the research and writing-up during the summer semester.

 The module will provide an introduction to the application of economic theories and concepts to policy analysis and provide an overview of public sector economics and of current issues in public sector economic analysis.

 Topics covered include competition and market failure/externalities, public goods, discount rates and cost benefit analysis.
 Although focused on the UK, other countries will be discussed as a way of further understanding the ongoing policy developments.